 - Instant oatmeal and oatmeal packets: Instant oatmeal is similar to quick cooking and usually takes around 1.5-2 minutes to cook.

-How do you microwave oatmeal without it boiling over?
+How do you make oatmeal without it boiling over?

 There are a few tricks to making sure your oatmeal doesn't boil over.
 The first and most basic is to use a large container.
 If your bowl is small, it is likely that your oats will boil over and make a huge mess.
 You can also cook the oatmeal in 30-second increments and stir it along the way.
 Lastly, some people find that cooking their oatmeal in the microwave at 70-80% power for a bit longer reduces the likelihood of it boiling over.